 In Harv’s quick test you’ll see how the gray card does a noticeably better job, especially with skin tones, compared to a white sheet of paper.

 You actually have access to three custom white balance settings with Sony cameras.
 This means you can configure multiple quick custom points for different scenarios.
-If you have multiple shooting locations in your home or studio with different lights this would be a good example for why you may want to do that and have them saved.
+If you have multiple shooting locations in your home or studio with different lights this would be a good example of why you may want to do that and have them saved.

 These won’t save you from random or new lighting and having to recalculate a custom point.
 You don’t have to erase all the old measurements though if you have a custom spot to spare.